maxsupermanhd/wz-lobbywatcher/README.md

 Small script that shows up Warzone2100 lobby to stdout. (and more)

+## Get sources

+Clone github repository and initialize submodules.\
+`git clone https://github.com/maxsupermanhd/wz-lobbywatcher.git && cd wz-lobbywatcher`

+**Downloading zip from github will not include submodule, without it you will be unable to build lobbywatcher!**

 ## Compile

 Create build directory, configure cmake project, build it.\